vidup/mockit/README.md

 # Spies

-Mockit also provides a `spy` helper which you can use on any of its mocked functions.
+Mockit provides a `spy` helper which you can use on any of its mocked functions.
 This helper will give you access to all the calls made on the mocked function, as well as syntactic sugar to check how many times the function has been called, with which arguments, etc.

-It also integrates with the amazing Zod library via the `Mockit.any` port, effectively giving you the whole power of Zod's validation system to check if the mocked function has been called with extremely specific arguments.
+It also integrates with the amazing Zod library, effectively giving you the whole power of Zod's validation system to check if the mocked function has been called with extremely specific arguments.

 ## Calls